 Predicting gestures from utterances is inherently an many-to-many mapping problem.
 A variety of gestures can correspond to the same speech while semantic gestures and their corresponding speech are usually not perfectly aligned temporally.
 Such ambiguities can cause an end-to-end deep learning system to learn a \emph{mean} gesture motion and lose the semantic correspondence \cite{ao2022rhythmicgesticulator,abzaliev2022semanticclip,kucherenko2021speech2properties2gestures}.
 To alleviate this problem, we learn a gesture-transcript joint embedding space using contrastive learning combined with a temporal aggregation mechanism.
 This joint embedding space provides semantic cues for the generator and a semantic loss that effectively guides the system to learn the semantic correspondence between gestures and speech.

-It is difficult to collect a large-scale gesture dataset covering a diverse range of styles and annotating rich and fine-grained labels.
-To sidestep the need for such data, we developed a self-supervised learning scheme to distill knowledge from the pretrained CLIP models.
-Specifically, we treat each gesture motion as its own style prompt and let the system to reconstruct the motion based on the CLIP latents extracted by the pretrained motion encoder.
-Even though the system never see other forms of style prompts during training, it still creates satisfactory styles corresponding to arbitrary text or video prompts in a zero-shot manner.
+Collecting a large-scale gesture dataset with diverse styles and rich, fine-grained labels is challenging.
+To circumvent this issue, we develop a self-supervised learning scheme to distill knowledge from the pretrained CLIP models.
+Specifically, we treat each gesture motion as its own style prompt and let the system reconstruct the motion based on the extracted CLIP latents.
+Despite never encountering other forms of style prompts during training, the system still creates satisfactory styles corresponding to arbitrary text or video prompts in a zero-shot manner.

 In summary, the principal contributions of this work include: \begin{itemize} \item We present a novel CLIP-guided prompt-conditioned co-speech gesture synthesis system that generates realistic, stylized gestures.
 To the best of our knowledge, it is the first system that supports using multimodal prompts to control the style in cross-modality motion synthesis.